The importance of aquatic ecosystems

 Aquatic plants are essential to a lake ecosystem like trees are to a forest.
 They provide many ecosystem services that not only benefit humans, but also native fish, waterfowl, and invertebrates.
 Aquatic plants are the “primary producer” of lakes.
 They turn nutrients from water and soil into plant matter eaten by all types of aquatic wildlife.
 These herbivores are then consumed by larger fish in the lake.
 Plants are the foundation to aquatic food webs.
 Additionally, they provide shelter for many species of native fish including northern pike and yellow perch.

 Healthy lakes need aquatic plants

 Clean, healthy lakes are dependent upon aquatic plants.
-They absorb the phosphorus that causes algal blooms, and release breathable oxygen from photosynthesis.
-The root systems of plants stabilize sediment both within and around lakes, reducing shoreline erosion and keeping the lakes clear.
+They absorb phosphorus and produce dissolved oxygen that fish and other aquatic life depend on for survival.
+Plant root systems stabilize sediment both within and around lakes, reducing shoreline erosion and keeping the lakes clear.
 Our Yahara lakes attract many visitors each year and serve as a social, economic, and cultural epicenter for the people of the watershed.

 Learn about aquatic plant management in the Yahara lakes.

 Below is a brief survey of the 24 aquatic plant species the Dane County Land & Water Resources Department found in their 2017 study of the Yahara lakes of Greater Madison.

 Stems: pale green, hollow, glabrous

 Leaves: 1-4 cm., dark green, 5-14 whorled leaves, glabrous

 Ecology: Coontail is eaten by waterfowl, turtles, snails, and carp.
 It also provides hiding places for many small organisms.
 It is a nuisance because it can be transported to other bodies of water by clinging to boats and occasionally aggregates along shorelines.